In this guide, we will be walking you through the process of using a microphone with the Raspberry Pi.

 Configuring Alsa on your Raspberry Pi for your Microphone

 Before we begin this section, make sure that you have your microphone plugged into your Raspberry Pi.
-Whether that be through a USB soundcard, a HAT or a by using a USB microphone.
+Whether that be through a USB soundcard, a HAT, or by using a USB microphone.

 1. Let’s go ahead and update our operating system by running the following two commands.